knei-knurow/lidar-stm32/README.md

 Note that the MCU itself does not have enough RAM to store a full 480x272 32bpp display matrix.
 Both layers are stored in external SDRAM chip on the board, and they are accessed using BSP_LCD functions (BSP - Board Support Package by STM32).
 The layers are kept in separate memory banks, in order to prevent delays related to memory access issues.

-The image layers are repetitively swapped so, that the currently edited layer is never visible.
+The image layers are repetitively swapped so that the currently edited layer is never visible.

 # Setting up and building the project